Human Rights Here blog NNHRR Logo Asser Logo

 Process for Reviewing Submissions

-Each submission will be reviewed by at least two members of the Editorial Board, normally within three weeks following submission.
+Each submission will be reviewed by two members of the Editorial Board, normally within three weeks following submission.
 Submissions may be accepted, rejected or returned to the author for revision.
 This review may result in comments and suggestions to the author and we ask for a timely return of the piece.

 The Editorial Board reserves the right to refuse publication of submissions that do not comply with the mission of the blog or the instructions for authors, or are considered offensive or otherwise inappropriate in nature.